krmaffey/Portfolio/README.md

 In this assignment, we set up an outline, method, and data for our final projects.
 You can see it by clicking [here](/final_proj_p1.md)!

 ### [Final Project (Part 2 of 3)](/final_proj_p2.md)
-This will be the second installment of my final project.
+In this assignment, we hone the narrative of our final project and solicit feedback to assist in making it more compelling.
+Click [here](/final_proj_p2.md) to read about it!

 ### Final Project (Part 3 of 3)
 This will conclude my final project!